siakaramalegos/sia.codes-eleventy/src/newsletter/resurgence-of-rss-perfnow-mastodon.md

 ---
-title: Resurgence of CSS, perfnow, Mastodon, and Shopify perf
+title: Resurgence of RSS, perfnow, Mastodon, and Shopify perf
 date: 2022-11-14
 ---